 Mutiara Taman Negara Resort

-Mutiara Taman Negara is one of the best places to stay in the national park.
-This is where you can rent a lovely Taman Negara chalet and enjoy one of the best locations of any accommodation, as the resort is located within the national park itself.
+Mutiara Taman Negara is the only place to stay in the national park and the best accommodation option in the area.
+This is where you can rent a lovely Taman Negara chalet and enjoy one of the best locations of any accommodation.

-This charming resort offers a waterfront setting and an on-site restaurant with many rooms offering half board.
-There is also WiFi connection in public spaces.
+This charming resort offers a riverfront setting and an on-site restaurant with great food.
+Many rooms offer half board.
+There is also strong wifi available, and we were amazed how good it was even in our chalet on the edge of the resort.

-Chalets are private and delicately decorated, with space for up to 6 guests in some chalets.
+Chalets are private, space out and fit into the surrounds, with space for up to 6 guests in some chalets.
+They are a little basic for a 4 star resort, but comfortable, clean and easy.

 Xcape Resort at Taman Negara